Vail-CW/training_tools/HOW_TO_DEPLOY_FOR_TESTING.md

 # Copy netlify-deploy contents to docs
 cp -r netlify-deploy/. docs/

+# CRITICAL: Ensure there is NO index.html in the root directory
+# GitHub Pages is configured to serve from /docs, not from root
+# A root index.html will cause redirect issues
+rm -f index.html

 # If you rebuilt QSO Simulator, update it in docs as well
 # (The build process should have already updated netlify-deploy/qso-simulator)